FraunhoferIWES/foxes/README.md

 ### Preparation

-It is strongly recommend to use the `libmamba` solver instead of the default solver.
+It is strongly recommend to use the `libmamba` dependency solver instead of the default solver.
 Install it once by

 ```console
 conda install conda-libmamba-solver -n base -c conda-forge
 ```

-You can choose to set this to be your default solver by
+We recommend that you set this to be your default solver, by

 ```console
 conda config --set solver libmamba